puneetneu/BookMyDoctor/README.md

 <li>As a user (doctor) I will be able to provide prescriptions online to any user by filling the details in a textarea which the user will download as a pdf</li>
 </ol><br>

+<b>User Stories for Customer's Screen:</b>

+1. As a user (customer), I should be able to access the profile section which lists all my personal details.
+2. As a user (customer), I should be able to book appointments with a doctor.
+3. As a user (customer), I should be able to view my previous appointments with doctor along with the doctor’s feedback and prescription.
+4. As a user (customer), I should be able to search for a particular doctor, hospital or lab with my query.
+5. As a user (customer), I should be provided with filters to search for doctors, hospitals or labs.
+6. As a user (customer), I should be able to see the location of the doctors, hospitals or labs on a map.
+7. As a user (customer), I should be able to download a prescription and doctors’ feedback in a pdf format.

 <img src="./Model/uml-diagram-with-drawio.svg">